 - Test - Based on the full circuit layout of Indianapolis Motor Speedway in Indiana, USA.

-Pole Position II was released in November 1983 in Japan and the North America (published by Atari).
+Pole Position II was released in November 1983 in Japan and North America (published by Atari).
 A conversion of the game was handled by General Computer Corporation and included as the pack-in game during the (re)launch of the Atari 7800 in June 1986.